 |Training – Fire, EMS, emergency management||Comprehensive|

 |Wildland urban interface||Comprehensive|

 Library materials may be any of the following items:

-In addition to the scope statements referenced in the above Collection Development table all or some of the following criteria or factors influence the selection of materials acquired for the library:
+In addition to the scope statements referenced in the collection development table, all or some of the following criteria or factors influence the selection of materials acquired for the library: